mapmeld/scraping-by-in-nodejs/README.md

 If everything goes well, you should have a module listed at npmjs.com/package/PACKAGENAME

 If you ever need to update the module, go to package.json, increase your version number, and re-run ```npm publish```.
-You cannot re-publish a module without changing the version number, because that would be confusing.
+You cannot change and re-publish a module with the same version number, because that would be confusing.

 ### Modules with multiple functions